Gravenstein Union School District

 Gravenstein Union School District (GUSD) or Gravenstein Schools is a school district headquartered in Sonoma County, California, headquartered in Sebastopol.
-As of 2019, David Rose is the superintendent.
+As of 2024, Keri Pugno is the superintendent.

 Schools

 There are two schools in the district: Gravenstein Elementary School and Hillcrest Middle School.
-The principal of Gravenstein Elementary School is Keri Pugno and the principal of Hillcrest Middle School is William Deeths.
-GUSD schools have earned six California Distinguished Schools awards since 1990; Gravenstein Elementary School has earned two awards while Hillcrest Middle School has earned four California Distinguished Schools awards since 2000.
+The principal of Gravenstein Elementary School is Matthew McDowell and the principal of Hillcrest Middle School is William Deeths.
+GUSD schools have earned six California Distinguished Schools awards since 1990; Gravenstein Elementary School has earned two awards while Hillcrest Middle School has earned seven California Distinguished Schools awards since 2000.

 In 2013, Hillcrest was the only Sonoma County school to earn a California Exemplary Arts Award.
 In addition, Hillcrest was nominated for a National Blue Ribbon School award.

-Gravenstein Elementary School provides more than 500 children with a strong academic program along with music and performing arts; Science, Technology, Engineering, Math (STEM); sports and athletics, and the acclaimed "Artist in the Classroom" experience.
+Gravenstein Elementary School provides more than 500 children with a academic program along with music and performing arts; Science, Technology, Engineering, Math (STEM); sports and athletics, and the acclaimed "Artist in the Classroom" experience.

 Hillcrest Middle School offers advanced mathematics courses, a two-year laboratory science program, regular Spanish instruction for all students, and a strong music and performing arts program.
 There is a new addition of STEAM model starting in 6th grade and a new STREAM lab with 3D printers, laser cutters and a green screen for "Hillcrest News".
 Hillcrest Middle School graduates typically advance to Analy High School, one of Sonoma County's highest ranked schools.